 Like all Caribbean islands that lie within the Atlantic hurricane belt, Jamaica is quite vulnerable to hurricanes.
 While the 2017 Atlantic hurricane season was one of the most active in history, with a total of 17 named storms, 10 hurricanes, and six major hurricanes.
-Jamaica was largely left untouched by Hurricanes Irma and Maria, which swept through the Caribbean, killing dozens and causing billions of dollars in damage.
+Jamaica was largely left untouched by Hurricanes Irma and Maria, which swept through the Caribbean, killing thousands and causing billions of dollars in damage.

 But it's important to note that Jamaica has been hit by a half-dozen hurricanes since 2000, either when the outskirts of storms have brushed the island or when a hurricane inflicted a more targeted strike.
 The last major hurricane to hit Jamaica was Hurricane Sandy in 2012, when the storm roared past the island before causing tremendous devastation in the United States.

 Timing of Hurricane Season

 The Atlantic hurricane season runs from June 1 to November 30, with the peak period from early August through the end of October.
 The Atlantic Basin includes the entire Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.
 Hurricanes can, and do, strike in all areas of this body of water.